Medicare Part D Plans in Nevada

 Key Points to Part D – Prescription Drug Plan:

-• 45 Million beneficiaries have prescription drug coverage through medicare
+• Over 50 million Medicare beneficiaries have Part D prescription drug coverage

-• 17.4 Million are enrolled in a Medicare Advantage Prescription Drug Plans
+• Nearly 29 million are covered through a Medicare Advantage Prescription Drug (MAPD) plan

 Enrollment in Medicare Part D plans is voluntary, with the exception of seniors who are eligible for both Medicare and Medicaid and certain other low-income beneficiaries who are automatically enrolled in a prescription drug plan if they do not choose a plan on their own.
 Unless you have drug coverage from another source that is at least as good as standard Part D coverage also known as “creditable coverage”, you could face a penalty equal to 1% of the national average premium for each month you delay enrollment.